VOL. IV - APPENDIX C

 Nothing more is known about Edward and Ann's daughter Mary Honeysett after 1851 when, aged 21 she is visiting widow Philliss Dann at Mill Corner, Ashburnham.

-Edward and Ann's daughter Martha Honeysett married Henry Harvey on 28 December 1850 in Ninfield.
-In 1851 they were living in Mill House, Durrington where Henry, aged 29 was a "grinder in a mill".
+In 1851 Henry and Martha were living in Mill House, Durrington where Henry, aged 29 was a "grinder in a mill".
 Martha was 19 years old.
 Their son was born later that year.

 Henry Harvey died aged 32 and was buried in Holy Trinity Churchyard, Cuckfield on 6 June 1853.
 In 1861 Martha Harvey and her son Harry are living with Martha's parents, Edward and Ann at Halden.
 Martha Harvey died in Brighton in 1874